I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 These pakoras make a wonderful teatime snack.
 They are spicy, crispy, aromatic, and appetizing.
-You need only some basic ingredients to make them.
-Now, let me share the overview of making this snack.
+You need only some basic ingredients to make them, and the cooking process is relatively easy.

-Yummy onion bondas are ready to gobble!
+All you need to do is prepare a dough, divide it into balls, and then deep-fry the balls.
+Once they're golden brown, your yummy onion bondas are ready to gobble!
 Serve them hot with tomato sauce or a hot cup of coffee or tea.
-Enjoy the taste.
+Enjoy!

 - 1 cup gram flour or besan